• Skip to primary navigation

 Calories:212kcal

 Crispy on the outside, soft and creamy on the inside, Crispy Oven Fries are easy to make.
-Whip up a few dipping sauces to take these Oven Baked Fries over the top! vegan + gluten free
+Whip up a few dipping sauces to take these Oven Baked Fries over the top!
+This recipe is vegetarian, vegan and gluten free.

 Ingredients